bradfitz/issue-tracker-behaviors/README.md

 User does _NOT_ provide test case, instead opts to write out an entire short story on what he belives is happening, starting at his childhood, a mysterious problem that he encountered and the wonderous half-human, half-lizard being that helped his way through trying to fix the problem, a story full of allegory, but zero code.

 Maintainers still have no idea what the bug really is, because they don't understand what the user did.

+## Doomsayers

+User files a bug with a _dramatically_ exaggerated description, such as "Does not work with Python".

+Even if dismissed/closed, maintainers need to clean it up so that future users don't find it in search results and get the wrong impression.